permon/permonsvm/README.md

 Quick guide to installation
 -------------------------------------

-1. install [PermonQP](https://github.com/permon/permon) (follow instructions in the associated README.md)
+1. install [PermonQP](https://github.com/permon/permon) (follow instructions in the associated README)
 2. set `PERMON_SVM_DIR` variable pointing to the PermonSVM directory (probably this file's parent directory)
 3. build PermonSVM simply using makefile (makes use of PETSc buildsystem):
    `make`